java-crypto/cross_platform_crypto/aes_cbc_256_string_encryption.md

 ## :warning: Security warning :warning:

 **This is a serious warning regarding the security of the programs shown in these article series.
 Always keep in mind my disclaimer regarding my programs: All programs are for educational purposes and are not intended to use in production or any other programs where a  secure solution is needed.
 The programs do not have proper exceptional/error handling and in some cases they use insecure key lengths or other methods that are insecure.
-Never ever use the programs in real life checked by a qualified professional cryptographer.**
+Never ever use the programs in real life unless checked by a qualified professional cryptographer.**

 The following links provide the solutions in code and an online compile that runs the code.